Frequently Asked Questions

 - How can I become a volunteer?

-If you are interested in commercial photography please contact Rita Horton at 863.734.1214 or email email@example.com.
+If you are interested in commercial photography, or to learn more about our drone policy, please contact Rita Horton at 863.734.1214 or email firstname.lastname@example.org.

 Bok Tower Gardens is open every day of the year from 8 a.m. to 6 p.m. with the last admission at 5 p.m.
 Rates subject to change without notice.

 - Adults: $12

 - Children: (ages 5-12): $3

 - Children: (under 5): Free